About the Foundation

 Caring for Colorado Foundation has two deadlines annually for grantmaking:

-- The second Friday in March.
+- The first Friday in March.

 - The first Friday in October.